Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: The initial oscillon as a kink-antikink pair

-The expression above can be used as a good approximation to describe the results obtained in the limit of small $A_0$.
-For instance, the Figure \ref{2D_sigma_10_A} brings a comparison between the profiles for $\phi(0,t)$ obtained via the Gaussian (blue line) and lumplike (red line) perturbations.
-Here, we have fixed $\sigma=10$ and again solved the problem for $A_0=0.05$, $0.15$ and $0.25$.
-It is possible to see that, despite some differences (of order $10^{-2}$ and which decrease with time) in the corresponding amplitudes, the solutions behave in the very same qualitative way.
-In particular, they suggest that the central long-lived pulse which emerges for small values of the original amplitude can be eventually treated as a kink-antikink pair which perform several collisions without getting enough kinetic energy to escape from each other.
-Due to the nonintegrable nature of the overall scenario, the colliding pair continuously emits radiation and finally disappears, forcing the field to return to its fundamental state, therefore mimicking the very same [qualitative] picture which arises from a Gaussian perturbation.
+Equation (\ref{app}) can be used as a good approximation to map some of the results previously obtained.
+For instance, the solutions for small $A_0$ suggest that the resulting long-lived fluctuations can be treated as a kink-antikink pair that performs multiple bounces.
+In this interpretation, the individual solutions do not get enough kinetic energy to escape from each other.
+Due to the nonintegrable nature of the $\phi^4$ model, the colliding pair continuously emits radiation and finally disappears.
+This forces the field to return to its original vacuum state.
+This behavior mimics the very same [qualitative] picture that arises when the vacuum configuration is perturbed by an oscillon, see Fig. \ref{fig_s10_A01}.

-As the value of $A_0$ increases, the resulting solutions assume different profiles (both in magnitude and frequency).
-As a consequence, the aforementioned correspondence loses its accuracy and can not be applied anymore, see the profiles for $A_0=0.25$, for instance.
+Naturally, as $A_0$ increases, the correspondence loses accuracy and can not be applied anymore.

-It is always possible to improve the approximation above by fitting the Gaussian and the lumplike profiles via a rescaling applied on $x$ in the expression for the last one.
-As the interested reader can verify, such a procedure gives rise to even better results (in comparison to the ones displayed in the previous Figure \ref{2D_sigma_10_A}).
-However, the corresponding accuracy is still limited by the values of $A_0$.
+Similar restriction was also encountered in Ref. \cite{osc_weres}.
+There, the mapping based on the sine-Gordon breather only holds for small $A_0$.
+As this parameter increases, that mapping also loses accuracy.
+In that work, the authors have not explored the mapping for increasing $A_0$.

+In what follows, we adapt our approximation in order to study the mapping for increasing $A_0$.
+In order to restore accuracy, we assume small values of width $\sigma$.
+In this case, the initial oscillon is even more localized around $x=0$.
+As a consequence, the series expansion applies in an even better way.